altdillon/JavaWebot/README.md

 JavaWebot
 =========

-java code for webbot coding
+application/library for coding webbots in java.  uses application level code in java for downloading and praseing html for webistes